 Lydia Wilson is a contributing editor at Newlines.
-She is also a research fellow at the Centre for the Resolution of Intractable Conflict at the University of Oxford and a senior fellow at the Ralph Bunche Institute for International Studies, Graduate Center, City University New York.
-She is an editor for the Cambridge Literary Review and the presenter of BBC series “The Secret History of Writing.”
+She is also a research associate at the University of Cambridge’s Computer Lab, and a research fellow at the Centre for the Resolution of Intractable Conflict at the University of Oxford.
+She is an editor for the Cambridge Literary Review and the presenter of BBC series: “The Secret History of Writing.”

 Latest from Lydia Wilson